Some links in this post may be affiliate links

 Haworthia Plants problems indoors include wilting and drooping leaves, leaf spots, rotting, discoloration, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

-Haworthia Plant pests are Scales and Mealy Bugs.
-Isolate the affected plant to prevent spread to other houseplants and treat it with appropriate products like Neem oil or Insecticidal soap.
+Haworthia Plant pests are scales and mealy bugs.
+Isolate the affected plant to prevent spread to other plants and treat it with neem oil as per the manufacturer's instructions.

 Wilted and discolored in Haworthia Plant are caused by overwatering during the cold season.
 Water the plant very infrequently during the cold season and always allow the soil to almost dry out between waterings.